Decode noir

 Would you like to collaborate or support?

-This ethnography exhibition concept aims to seed coherent African Diaspora identity narrative, network and resources in hearts, minds and institutions worldwide.
-This online prototype is a work in progress.
-Collaborative, curatorial or media enquires welcome.
+This ethnography exhibition concept aims to seed a coherent African Diaspora identity narrative, network and resources in hearts, minds and institutions worldwide.
+For more information, see the Credits page or contact the author at 122115291@umail.ucc.ie or dublinator@netscape.net

 Photos by the author: New Orleans street art (Header) | New York street artFooter: Kente Silk, Asante people – detail (photo: British Museum)